This file is located under /etc/mcc/mcc.conf

 static-addr = 10.115.0.0/16

-Static address of this node in overlay network.
+Static IP address of this node in overlay network.
 Please note that dynamic IP addresses is more secure against man-in-the-middle attacks than static ones: dynamic addresses resolve to node ids locally whereas static addresses resolve to node ids by contacting a parent node.
 This also means that dynamic addresses are much faster to resolve than static ones.

 network-lookup-ttl = 64